 Retail sales assistants usually earn

-Pay for retail sales assistants varies depending on experience and the organisation they work for.
+Pay for retail sales assistants varies depending on experience and the company they work for.

-- New retail sales assistants usually earn the minimum wage.
+- Entry-level sales assistants usually start on minimum wage.

 (This information is a guide only.
 Find out more about the sources of our pay information)